devMatejekPiotr/HomePage/README.md

 Check out: [HomePage](https://devmatejekpiotr.github.io/homepage/)

 ## Description
 This is my first homepage I've ever made.
-It's very simple without any BOOM!!! :) But this is thr begining journey of my learning frontend applications.
+It's very simple without any BOOM!!! :) But this is the begining journey of my learning frontend applications.

 ## Technologies
 - **HTML5**